briancaffey/RedLM/ARTICLE.md

 ```

 For the embedding models, I used the small BAAI General Embedding models (BGE) for English and Chinese.
 BAAI is the Beijing Academy of Artificial Intelligence, and I leared about this organization through some of the examples on the LlamaIndex site that use BAAI embeddings.
 There are multi-lingual embedding models (e.g. `BAAI/bge-m3`), setting the embedding model on a per-document basis is possible and in some cases it might be preferrable to using a single embedding model for all documents.

+### Milvus Vector Database

+I did most of the development for this project using the in-memory VectorIndexStore provided by LlamaIndex.
+This worked well, but making any changes to the FastAPI server required the data to be reloaded into memory which took several seconds each time.
+This can really hinder a good development flow, so I looked into using an external service for the vector database instead of running it in memory.

+Using the Milvus docker compose example I was able to set up an external vector database based on etcd and minio.
+Milvus also provides a Helm chart for running their vector database, this would be helpful if I was going to be running everything in Kubernetes (inference, vector database and application containers).

 ### Other examples of RAG with English questions